 The Wheel at Icon Park

 Icon Park, formerly called I-Drive 360, is the entertainment and dining district located right on International Drive.
 You can see The Wheel at Icon Park (formerly the Orlando Eye — like the London Eye), which anchors this area, from all around.
-There are other attractions there, such as the Sea Life Aquarium and Madame Tussaud’s wax museum, but for teens, they will enjoy the birds eye view from the top of The Wheel.
+There are other attractions there, such as the Sea Life Aquarium and Madame Tussaud’s wax museum, but teens will enjoy the birds-eye view from the top of The Wheel.

 After a full rotation, they will likely spy the Shake Shack down below so plan on a stop there for lunch for the SmokeShack burger — it is the best!
 You can use Undercovertourist.com to get a discount on a combo ticket for The Wheel and the Orlando StarFlyer!